saber-notes/saber/.github/CONTRIBUTING.md

 I may request changes to your pull request before it is accepted.
 Please address these within the same pull request, rather than opening a new one.

 In some cases, I may need to tweak your branch before merging (e.g. for style issues, minor bug fixes, or merge conflicts).
 In other cases, I may need to close your PR and reimplement your changes due to unresolvable issues.
 You will be credited as the author or co-author in the final commit if so.

-By submitting a pull request, you agree to license your contribution under the same license as the project: see [LICENSE](../LICENSE).

 Thank you for your understanding and cooperation!